 Churchill Casualty Ltd. is a member-owned heterogeneous group captive domiciled in the Cayman Islands.
 Each shareholder has equal ownership and makes a one-time cash contribution.
 Each shareholder appoints one director with a single and equal vote on Churchill Casualty Ltd.'s Board of Directors regardless of premium size.

 Each Churchill Casualty Ltd. members' premium is developed through the use of an actuarially determined loss forecast.
-The actuary will use five years of the members own loss history for all lines of coverage.
-Generally, this includes Workers' Compensation, General Liability, Auto Liability, and Auto Physical Damage.
+The actuary uses each member's own loss history to determine appropriate funding for expected losses.
+Net premium is allocated to each member until losses are paid.
 The loss funding, derived from the actuarial forecast, is broken-out into two categories by the actuary known as the "A & B" Funds.
-The "A" Fund pays for the first $100,000 of any loss and the "B" Fund contributes to the remainder of the company's loss layer up to $400,000 total per occurrence.
+The "A" Fund pays for the first $125,000 of any loss and the "B" Fund contributes to the remainder of the Company's loss layer up to $400,000 total per occurrence.

-Purchasing both specific and aggregate excess insurance protects Churchill Casualty Ltd. and its members.
-Specific excess reinsurance protects the captive against a single catastrophic loss.
-The aggregate excess protects the captive against a high number of frequency losses that fall within Churchill Casualty Ltd.'s retained limit.
-Combined, these coverages provide Churchill Casualty Ltd. members with the comfort of a loss "cap" at a predetermined level for each policy year.
-The "maximum" premium in Churchill Casualty Ltd. is two times the "A" Fund, plus the "B" Fund, plus Operating Costs.
-The concept is based upon controlling the predictable losses and reinsuring away the unpredictable losses.
+Purchasing both specific and aggregate excess insurance helps protect Churchill Casualty Ltd. and its members.
+Specific excess reinsurance protects a captive against a single catastrophic loss.
+The aggregate excess protects a captive against a high number of frequency losses that fall within Churchill Casualty Ltd.'s retained limit.
+Combining these coverages provides captive members with an expected maximum at a predetermined level for each policy year.
+The amount of excess aggregate insurance purchased by Churchill Casualty Ltd. is determined annually by its Board.